451hackathon/451hackathon/README.md

  * A web browser plugin that detects response code 451

+ * An update to RFC7725

+ * An implementation report for HTTP Status Code 451 & RFC7725

 If you have a github account, please [open an issue](https://github.com/451hackathon/451hackathon/issues/new) to join the [Github 451hackathon